How to Study Well

 To learn how to most effectively study, it's important to understand some basics about how human memory works.
 Generally, memory consists of at least two distinct processes:

-1. Encoding.
-Encoding is all about getting information stored into your brain.
+1. Encoding is all about getting information stored into your brain.

-2. Retrieval.
-Retrieval concerns pulling information out of your brain to effectively remember it.
+2. Retrieval concerns pulling information out of your brain to effectively remember it.

 These two memory processes are somewhat independent of one another and must each be individually practiced.